 Storebought natural deodorants are a great option, but some can be pretty pricey.
 Another possibility, especially if y ou’re a DIYer like myself, is to make your own version.
 I recently made a video of how I make my homemade natural deodorant, with ingredients like coconut oil, baking soda (optional), and arrowroot powder.
 (You can watch it here.)

 *Note: as I mention in my video, some people find that baking soda irritates their skin.
-If this is the case, you can either leave it out of your recipe or, before applying a baking soda-containing deodorant, spray/pat some apple cider vinegar onto your armpits and let it dry.
+Personally, I find that applying a bit of milk of magnesia (see below for more info), seems to prevent me from any sensitivity towards the baking soda.
+Another option would be to leave the baking soda out of your homemade recipe or, before applying a baking soda-containing deodorant, spray/pat some apple cider vinegar onto your armpits and let it dry.
 The acidic vinegar and alkaline baking soda should balance one another, which will benefit sensitive skin.

 Milk of magnesia – Yes, we’re still talking about deodorant.
-Most days, I swipe some milk of magnesia under my arms and am pleased to say it works really well.
-I either apply it wet or as a thicker cream. (*I make the cream by pouring a small amount of the milk of magnesia into a cup–the little cup that comes with the bottle works great.
+Milk of magnesia is otherwise known as MOM in the “crunchy world.”
+I swear by it, as do many others.
+Most days, I swipe some milk of magnesia under my arms and am ready to go.
+Other days, I add a little of my homemade deodorant and everything’s peachy.
+I apply the MOM wet or as a thicker cream. (*I make the cream by pouring a small amount of the milk of magnesia into a cup–the little cup that comes with the bottle works great.
 Then, I wait for a day or two, while the excess water evaporates.)
 You might think it’s icky, but I simply apply it with my fingertips.
 They work better than cotton balls and I’m left with no waste.
 Whether I apply it as a liquid or a cream, I let it air dry and I’m on my way.

 *Note: if you give this a try, you’ll want to buy the plain milk of magnesia (not mint or cherry) and check the inactive ingredients to be sure it doesn’t contain sodium hypochlorite–not all brands do.